Domochip/sms2mqtt/README.md

 Received SMS are published to topic **sms2mqtt/received** like this :
 `{"datetime":"2021-01-23 13:30:00", "number":"+31415926535", "text":"Hi, Be the Pi with you"}`

+# Troubleshoot
+## Logs
+You need to have a look at logs using :
+`docker logs sms2mqtt`

 # Updating
 To update to the latest Docker image: